-For a list of available analyzers, please consult the API documentation of the Lucene version you are using.
+For a list of available analyzers, see the API documentation of the Lucene version you are using.

 If you wish to use any out of the box analyzer, you can configure it following the below procedure:

-Locate the index you wish to use the analyzer with under the
+Locate the index that you want to use the analyzer with under the

 Under the index, create a child node called